The miniatures, as the

 Flowers & animals were also vastly depicted & in these the Indian

 artists applied their own skill to develop on the Persian ideas.
-The Rajput
+Fine but clear outlines and brilliant, yet soft colours

 paintings can be put under two broad groups, the Rajasthani style &